ChungYi347/iHMR/README.md

 python main.py --mode eval --cfg test_agora
 ```

-<h4> Evaluation with Multiple GPUs</h4>
+<h4> Evaluation with Multiple GPUs (faster)</h4>

-We recommend using a single GPU for evaluation as it provides more accurate results.
-However, we also provide code for distributed evaluation to obtain results faster.
+~~We recommend using a single GPU for evaluation as it provides more accurate results.
+However, we also provide code for distributed evaluation to obtain results faster.~~

+[2025/08/30] **Note**: Distributed evaluation can provide accurate results now!!!

 ```bash
 # Multi-GPU configuration